weilunchen210/Boyer-Moore-String-Matching/README.md

    java BoyerMoore
    ```

-4. You can customize the `text` and `patterns` variables in the `main` method to test different input data.
+4. You can customise the `text` and `patterns` variables in the `main` method to test different input data.

 ## Algorithm Details